FGMEMBERS/Comet-J/Models/Liveries/Readme.txt

 Default

-These liveries were made by : Emmanuel BARANGER 2011
+These liveries were made:
+Default by:      Emmanuel BARANGER 2011
+B.O.A.C Blue by: IH-COL FEB 2015